Transcripts

 the assets to bring your own springtime

-to export a video.
-To start out, tap
+export a video.
+To start out, tap on the

-on the movie title.
-Next, tap on share to bring
+movie settings button.
+Next tap on share to bring

-up the export options.
-Next, tap on video.
+up the export options, and then tap on video.
 This will bring up

 an overlay with options to save or